Pamianthe peruviana: Taxonomy

-Taxon authorship

-There is conflicting information on the taxon authorship of this species.
-One source claims it to be anonymous, whereas most give Otto Stapf as the taxon author.

-The type specimen, which was cultivated by Albert Pam in the United Kingdom, is associated with Stapf as the taxon author.
+It was described by Otto Stapf in 1933.
+The type specimen was cultivated by Albert Pam in the United Kingdom.

-Role as type species

 Pamianthe peruviana is the type species of the genus Pamianthe.

-Synonym status of Pamianthe cardenasii
+It was either first discovered in 1926 on a bulb collecting expedition in Peru or bulbs were received from Peru in 1928.
+Pam, who introduced the species to horticulture, was a friend of the horticulturalist Edward Augustus Bowles (1865 - 1954), to whom he gave a Pamianthe peruviana specimen in the 1930s.
+He also donated Pamianthe peruviana to the Royal Botanic Gardens, Kew in 1937.

 Despite being the same taxon, it has been reported that Pamianthe cardenasii were a bulbous geophyte, and Pamianthe peruviana were an epiphyte.

-Phylogeny

 Some degree of possible hybridization was identified between Pamianthe peruviana and Pamianthe ecollis.
 According to a molecular clock analysis, both species shared a common ancestor 18.22 million years ago.
 This means Pamianthe peruviana diverged in the early Miocene.